bickfordb/gocoa/README.md

 I think it would probably be easier to add a new object runtime to Go (Objective-Go?) than to retrofit this existing one.
 I've read some papers on very small runtimes that are interesting.
 OTOH, I don't yet have a strong argument for one.

-Whether Go needs OOP features or not is the subject of plenty of mailing list gripes.
-My thinking is: it's unreasonable to ask somebody else to build and maintain something that you want for yourself, and similarly unreasonable to ask someone to understand and then maintain something for you.